hllplanner/hll-rcon/documents/v1-docs.md

 > The `<"player_id">` parameter technically also supports player names although this is bad practice and not
 > recommended.
 The game server will take it at face value and not check if the username or UID is valid, adding whatever
 > input is given as a permanent ban, and returning `SUCCESS`.

+> [!NOTE]
+> Unless the player is in the server at the time of the ban, if a nickname is used in favor of an id, the ban will be
+> added, however will not take effect.

 **Params:**